metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 3.  **Check for error messages before saving a release**.
 The plugin will write out special "error message" tags which should appear prominently in the bottom Picard pane.
 In particular, look for "000\_major\_warning" and "001\_errors". please read the messages carefully and follow any recommended actions.

     **Watch out for "002\_important\_warning" - "No file with matching trackid - IF THERE SHOULD BE ONE, TRY 'REFRESH' - (unable to process any saved options, lyrics or 'keep' tags)"; this will always occur if you load a file without MusicBrainz ids - just refresh it to pick up any existing file tags such as lyrics, if required.**  This will also occur if you have manually matched files rather than used Picard's "lookup" or "scan" functions.
 It may also be due to Picard processing issues - more likely if the files are on a network server; if you are getting it a lot then it may be better to move the files onto local storage to do the updates.
-4. If you are just changing option settings then you can usually "use cache" (see "work and parts" tab section 1) to avoid the 1-second per work delay.
+4. If you are just changing option settings then you can usually "use cache" (see "work and parts" tab section 1) when refreshing, to avoid the 1-second per work delay.
 However, if the works data in MusicBrainz has been changed then obviously you will need to do a full look-up, so disable cache.
-If the work structure has been fundamentally changed (i.e. a different hierarchy of existing works) - either within the MusicBrainz database or by selecting/deselecting the "include collection relations", partial" or "arrangements" options - then you will need to quit and restart Picard to correctly pick up the new structure.
+If the work structure has been fundamentally changed (i.e. a different hierarchy of existing works) - either within the MusicBrainz database or by selecting/deselecting the "include collection relations", partial" or "arrangements" options - then you may need to quit and restart Picard to correctly pick up the new structure.
-5. Keep a backup of your picard.ini file (AppData->Roaming->MusicBrainz in Windows) in case you erase your settings or Picard crashes and loses them for you.
+5. Keep a backup of your picard.ini file (C:\Users\[user name]\AppData\Roaming\MusicBrainz in Windows) in case you erase your settings or Picard crashes and loses them for you.

 ## Artists tab
 There are five coloured sections as shown in the screen image below:

 ![Artist options](https://highmossergate.co.uk/digitalsymphony/classical-extras-screenshots/artists/)

-1. "Create extra artist metadata" should be selected otherwise this section (and the tag mapping section) will not run.
+1. "Create extra artist metadata" should be selected otherwise this section will not run.
 This is the default.

-	(Note that the option "Infer work types..." in version 0.9.1 and prior has moved to the Genres tab and changed somewhat.)

 2. "Work-artist/performer naming options".
   This section deals primarily with the application of aliases and "credited as" names to replace the MusicBrainz standard names.
 The first box allows you to choose whether to replace MusicBrainz standard  names by aliases - either for all work-artists/performers or only work-artists (writers, composers, arrangers, lyricists etc.).
 The second box sets the usage of "credited as" names: the first part of this lists all the places where "credited as" names can occur (really!) and the second part allows you to apply these to performing artists and/or work-artists.